gavinmcfarland/mole/README.md

 - Choose your own data model for structuring and ouputting design tokens
 - Simple and flexible, automatic loading of templates, optional named outputs

+> Mole is currently in alpha and so some features may be incomplete or produce some issues.
+If you would like to contribute please see the [contributing guidelines](./CONTRIBUTING.md).

 ## Install

 Install to your npm project